32 Meal Planning Tips That Will Make Your Life Easier

 Brainstorm, Brainstorm, Brainstorm

 At dinner, ask your family what they want to eat next week.
 Kids are likelier to eat healthy if they get to help choose the meal.
 Need ideas?
-Check out these kid-friendly recipes.
+Check out these kid-friendly meals.

 Plan a Theme Night